mangelsr/ngsi-js-library/doc/ngsi/docs/JSONParser.md

 ```
 ### Types of errors returned by the JSON Parser
-The JSON Parser can produce different types of errors depending of data received in each of the functions: parseValue(), parseAttrs and parseValue().
+The JSON Parser can produce different types of errors depending of data received in each of the functions: parseValue(), parseAttrs() and parseEntity().
 This are described below:

 #### Errors in the parseValue() function
 The `parseValue()` function expects by default a valid NGSI data type.
 This function returns the following error to an invalid input: